-Research in this area targets nonlinear differential equations and dynamical systems that arise in the life, physical and social sciences.
+Research in this area targets nonlinear differential equations and dynamical systems that arise in the physical, social and life sciences.
 Among the equations considered are finite-dimensional dynamical systems, reaction-diffusion systems, hyperbolic conservation laws, max-plus operators and differential delay equations.
 Questions that are addressed for these systems include the existence and stability of nonlinear waves and patterns, kinetic theory, phase transitions, domain coarsening, and statistical theories of turbulence, to name but a few.
 Even though the techniques can vary widely from case to case, a unifying philosophy is the combination of applications and theory that is in the great Brown tradition in this area of mathematics, which is being fostered by close collaboration among the members of the group:

 Constantine Dafermos: Hyperbolic conservation laws

 Hongjie Dong: Linear and nonlinear elliptic and parabolic PDEs, fluid equations